 First things first: It’s time to review the goals and plans you’ve been implementing in your business.
-Before you start your new business plan for 2023, reflection is a fundamental practice.
-Ask yourself: What strategies worked well in 2022 and which didn’t?
+Ask yourself: What strategies worked well and which didn’t?
 What did you hope to accomplish but didn’t?

 Maybe it’s time to try a new marketing strategy or new techniques and value-add to your referral partners.
 Or maybe you found some great success, and it’s time to double down on that strategy.
 Either way, this is an opportunity to evaluate your business and figure out what is working and what hasn’t served you or your business well.

 If you didn’t have a business plan, no worries—you can still go through the process of evaluation and reflection.
 Our LO Business Plan Workbook guides you through that evaluation process.

 Now it’s time to create something that can grow and evolve with you.
 A good strategic plan will encompass your big goals for the year and help shape all the fundamental decisions you make for your business and the actions that help achieve them.